Self-Organizing Flows in Social Networks: Homogeneous interests

 We have thus shown that stable configurations of self-organizing networks with homogeneous user interests are efficient.
 However, do network dynamics converge to an equilibrium ?
 The following proposition answers this question in the affirmative.

 \begin{proposition} Any homogeneous flow game has an ordinal potential function, implying that selfish dynamics always converge to an equilibrium in finite time. \end{proposition}

 \begin{proof} Let $n_i$ denote the number of users that receive $i$ subjects and consider the sequence $(n_{0}, n_{1}, \ldots, n_{p})$.
 We show that this sequence always decreases according to lexicographic ordering when users make selfish moves.
-The function $-\sum_{0\le i\le p}n_i\,n^{p-i}$ is thus a potential function that will always increase until a local maximum is reached, proving convergence to an equilibrium.
+The function $-\sum_{0\le i\le p}n_i\,n^{p-i}$ (obtained by reading $n_0 n_1\cdots n_p$ as a number) is thus a potential function that will always increase until a local maximum is reached, proving convergence to an equilibrium.

 Consider a user $u$ that is receiving $i$ subjects and that will make a selfish move to receive $j> i$ subjects instead.
 Note that there is no path from $u$ to any other user receiving $k < i$ subjects.
 Therefore any change by $u$ will not affect these users.
 Now consider any user $v$ with $k \ge i$ subjects.
 If there is no path from $u$ to $v$ then $u$'s selfish move does not affect $v$.
 If there is such a path, then $v$ will now receive at least $j>i$ subjects.
 We thus now have $n_i-1$ users receiving $i$ subjects, and the sequence $(n_{0}, n_{1}, \ldots, n_{p})$ has decreased according to lexicographic ordering. \end{proof}